 While not directly tied to market rates, yields on deposit accounts might increase or decrease based on the rate environment.
 This includes savings accounts, money market accounts, and certificates.
 The good news for savers is that as the Fed raises rates, banks and credit unions tend to follow suit and you could see an improved return on your deposits.
 As rates increase, you may want to consider investing in certificates which pay a higher percentage yield than savings account, and consider certificate laddering.

 Although Fed rate changes don’t directly affect mortgage rates, they can affect what’s happening in the Stock Market, which could affect mortgage rates.
-While rates are still at all-time-lows, and property values and mortgage markets remaining strong, especially in the Bay Area, it’s still a good time to consider a refinance.
-We’re happy to help assess your mortgage situation with you with a complimentary consultation.
+We’re happy to help assess your mortgage situation with a complimentary consultation.

 When it comes to investments you may have that are affected by stock market performance, you should speak with your financial advisor on the best course of action.
 If you need a second opinion, Rahil Machiwalla, financial advisor with CUSO Financial Services, L.P.*, is available to meet with you for a complimentary consultation.
 He can answer questions you have about the market and your specific financial plan.
 Schedule an appointment to speak with Rahil.